 Potential to contribute to future cooperation: The project should facilitate a collaborative activity between Israeli and eligible MENA partners.
 The joint activity should have well defined anticipated outcomes that would lend themselves to continued cooperation and, ideally, the submission of a preproposal(s) to the MERC program in a future cycle.
-Preference is given to applicants seeking support for travel and activities within Israel and the MENA region.
-Travel support for individuals or institutions not among the eligible MENA partners (e.g., U.S., Europe), even if the activity is hosted in the MENA region, will not be considered.
+Travel support for individuals or institutions not among the eligible MENA partners (e.g., U.S., Europe) will not be considered.